Progressive research: adapting to human behaviour at The Mix

 Our staff feel fresh not frazzled on a Monday; we have to work more efficiently to get things done and so it means we have to innovate to create better ways of doing things.
 I think it means that our work has improved and the massive bonus is that we have a bunch of really engaged people who really want to get stuff done.

-Are your working weeks generally based on full-time hours and how have your staff reacted to this way of working?
+Are your working weeks based on full-time hours?

 Honestly, not as many as I expected.
 We expected clients to notice – they didn’t.
 We expected to have to more challenges over the internal management and whilst we’ve had teething problems, there hasn’t been anything impossible to handle.
 The biggest challenge for us has been the change in contracts, making sure we deal properly with holidays, and just ensuring that we all communicate really well in the week so we can deliver by Thursday instead of Friday.